tldr-pages/tldr/pages/linux/ripmime.md

 `ripmime -i {{path/to/file}} -v`

-- To get detailed information about the whole decoding process:
+- Get detailed information about the whole decoding process:

 `ripmime -i {{path/to/file}} --debug`